Code of Conduct

-BioQUEST has been providing professional development, resources and community for biology educators since 1988.
+BioQUEST has been providing professional development, educational resources, and a transformative community for biology educators since 1988.
 With the 3P’s educational philosophy of “problem posing, problem solving, and peer persuasion,” BioQUEST has been a core component of many national education reform projects.
 Many of the leaders of the QUBES project come from the BioQUEST community, and BioQUEST serves as the national base for the collaborative QUBES project.
-The Summer Workshop is collaboratively organized by the BQ and QUBES communities and provides an opportunity to bring together related projects.
+Events such as the BIOME Institute are collaboratively organized by the BQ and QUBES communities and provide an opportunity to bring together related projects.

 Diversity and Inclusivity

-The Summer Workshop is designed to bring together a community of educators dedicated to implementing evidence-based pedagogies and inclusive resources to improve student success in science.
-The Summer Workshop provides a unique opportunity to interact with faculty from different disciplines and institutional types, as well as different personal backgrounds.
+The BIOME Institute is designed to bring together a community of educators dedicated to implementing evidence-based pedagogies and inclusive resources to improve student success in science.
+The Institute provides a unique opportunity to interact with faculty from different disciplines and institutional types, as well as different personal backgrounds.
 This diversity is a source of strength for the community, providing many different viewpoints and allowing participants to grow in new directions.

 However, it is important to acknowledge that the practice of inclusivity can be challenging.
 It is not always easy to hear others voicing ideas that make one uncomfortable, or to have the courage to address those issues in productive conversation.
-We encourage all participants in the workshop to start from the knowledge that everyone present is committed to the laudable and challenging goal of supporting student success.
+We encourage all participants in the Institute to begin with the acknowledgement that all the participants are committed to the laudable and challenging goal of supporting student success.

 It is also important to note that acceptable behavior to one person may not be acceptable to another, so use discretion to be certain respect is communicated.
 With that in mind, we ask everyone to proceed from the assumption that if you are offended or made uncomfortable, this was done without malice, and that engaging someone who has offended you in a respectful conversation about why you are offended is the best way to lead to growth in the community.
 Conversely, when drawn into conversations about why something is offensive, it is important to listen actively and consider carefully what is being said.

-Be aware that emotions are likely to be running very high on both sides.
-Try to take a breath and be aware of your own emotions.
+Be aware that emotions are likely to be running very high on both sides in this type of conversation.
+Take a deep breath and be aware of your own emotions.
 Then think about the situation and respond to one another focused on the incident rather than the emotions as best you can.

 These are teachable moments that we will all experience in the classroom, and although it is uncomfortable, as a group we need to work to make it safe to take the risk of being vulnerable and have these conversations so that we can grow and become better educators.

-We expect everyone to respect the following list of behaviors at the Summer Workshop (this list of behaviors and consequences was modified from the Ecological Society of America Code of Conduct):
+We expect everyone to respect the following list of behaviors at BioQUEST and QUBES' professional development events and programs (this list of behaviors and consequences was modified from the Ecological Society of America Code of Conduct):

 - Treat everyone (this includes other participants, staff of BioQUEST and the meeting venue) with kindness, respect, and consideration, valuing a diversity of views and opinions (including those you may not share).Treating others with respect includes using their preferred name and pronouns.